devFozgul/EasyIntro/README.md

 * Tested and stable
 * Absolutely no limits

+## WIKI
+You surely can find more details on [the wiki page](https://github.com/meNESS/EasyIntro/wiki).

 ## Include to Project
 ### Provide the Gradle Dependency
 Add the dependency: